 - OpenStack operators

-The applications that can be monitored on your servers include SQL Server, an ERP system, such as SAP, Oracle EBS, Microsoft Dynamics AX and CRM, and Siebel CRM.
+The critical applications that can be monitored on your servers include SQL Server, an ERP system, such as SAP, Oracle EBS, Microsoft Dynamics AX and CRM, and Siebel CRM.
 Mobile apps for iOS and Android, plus mobile web apps are also covered by applications monitor, as well as the regular services that your web and applications servers both use and deliver.

 The application management module of this package has some very interesting features to help you plan your capacity and test new apps.
 You can automate testing with workflows that can interact with recorded events from your server’s performance history.
 This means that you can get an idea of how a new application will impact your resources before you put it live.
 This gives the ManageEngine Application Manager the status of a server administration tool.